atudomain/atudomain-git/README.md

 - Git: 2.18.4+
 ##
 This library is Just What You Need when working with git repositories from Python as devops or linux administrator.
-It is simple, but extremely flexible.
+It is simple, but flexible.

 Provides Commit objects and easy branch listing.